metanyx/metanyx/README.md

 There are good guides to this already online, such as the BeagleBoard [getting started guide](http://beagleboard.org/Getting+Started)

 I use Linux and found the following steps to work:

 - Download and run [mkudevrule.sh](http://beagleboard.org/static/Drivers/Linux/FTDI/mkudevrule.sh) from beagleboard.org (*NOTE that presently beagleboard.org is unavailable via SSL - I'm yet to raise this with them*)

 - Plug the mini USB cable into the BeagleBone and then into your host system.
 Once powered up you should see a new network interface.

-- Configure the new network interface with an ip, such as: ifconfig eth1 192.168.7.1
+- Configure the new network interface with an ip, such as

+    ifconfig eth1 192.168.7.1

-- You should now be able to ssh to the BeagleBone: ssh root@192.168.7.2
+- You should now be able to ssh to the BeagleBone

+    ssh root@192.168.7.2

-- Expand the filesystem to take up the rest of teh space on your SD card bash /opt/scripts/tools/grow_partition.sh
+- Expand the filesystem to take up the remaining empty space on your SD card

+    bash /opt/scripts/tools/grow_partition.sh

 - Reboot

 #### Run the provided ansible playbook